satazor/js-spark-md5/README.md

 ## Improvements over the JKM md5 library

+ * Strings are converted to utf8, like most server side algorithms
  * Fix computation for large amounts of data (overflow)
- * Functionality wrapped in a closure
- * Object oriented library
  * Incremental md5 (see bellow)
  * Support for array buffers (typed arrays)
+ * Functionality wrapped in a closure, to avoid global assignments
+ * Object oriented library
  * CommonJS (it can be used in node) and AMD integration
- * Validates using jshint
+ * Code passed through JSHint and JSCS

-Incremental md5 performs a lot better for hashing large ammounts of data, such as files.
+Incremental md5 performs a lot better for hashing large amounts of data, such as files.
 One could read files in chunks, using the FileReader & Blob's, and append each chunk for md5 hashing while keeping memory usage low.
 See example bellow.